 Sometimes we distrust God because we misconstrue his intentions.

-We interpret them subjectively through the lens of our desires, and when he fails to satisfy us, we lose confidence in him.
+We interpret them through the subjective lens of our desires, and when he fails to satisfy these longings, we lose confidence in him.

 Jesus And His Disciples

-The disciples of Jesus were thrilled when he announced his intention to establish a kingdom on earth.
+The disciples of Jesus were thrilled when he said he intended to establish a kingdom on earth.

-They assumed he would move to Jerusalem, overthrow the Roman authorities, replace the Jewish religious leaders, and rule the world like an earthly king.
+They assumed this meant he would soon move to Jerusalem, overthrow the Roman authorities, replace the Jewish religious leaders, and rule the world as an earthly king.

-The disciples thought they would be powerful ministers in this new kingdom.
-But, instead, their dreams of glory died with Jesus on the cross.
+The disciples expected to be powerful ministers in this new kingdom.
+Instead, their dreams of glory died with Jesus on the cross.

-They did not understand until after his resurrection that Jesus was executing a different plan that was more elaborate and longer-term than what they envisioned.
+They did not understand until after his resurrection that Jesus was carrying out a more elaborate, long-term plan than they had envisioned.

-The disciples were right about the culmination of this plan.
+The disciples were right about the culmination of this plan, however.

-Jesus will eventually establish a physical kingdom—heaven on earth—in which the disciples have special standing.
+Jesus will eventually establish a physical kingdom on earth, and the disciples will have special standing there.

 God And Us

-We want this to mean he intends to grant us everything our hearts desire while we reside on earth.
+We would like this to mean that he intends to grant us everything our hearts desire while we live on earth.

 However, like the disciples, we are right about God’s intended outcome but wrong about the timing.

-We will experience all the abundance and prosperity God intends for us in the next life.
-But on earth, only a microscopic fraction of that goodness is accessible.
+We will experience all the abundance and prosperity God has planned for us in the next life.
+Currently, only a microscopic fraction of that goodness is available to us on earth.

 Until we enter heaven, God’s priority is to foster true contentment in us through communion with him, independent of our circumstances.